LiYuanyuanFighting/BigData/lab12/note.md

 Obviously, it is too late to set parameter at that time, because the job has already used
 the old conf...

-I always have the problem with connecting to the gateway through FileZilla:
+2)I always have the problem with connecting to the gateway through FileZilla:

 host: sftp://localhost
 Username: root  Password: root Port:2122
 So have to use the command:
 scp -P 2122 document.txt root@localhost
 Then transfered the file document.txt to docker

-**questions from lab2**
+3)questions from lab2

 What is the size of your input dataset, compared to the simple word counts (1­grams)?
 Did you need the cluster to filter the 1­grams?
 What about the 2­grams (or the n­grams for the n